code0xff/eth-ui/README.md

 Contributions and feedback are welcome.

 1. Open an issue or discussion
 2. Submit a pull request
-3. Follow the existing code style and directory structure
+3. Follow the existing project structure and style

 ---